What the Humane Society Gets Asked Most Often About Cats

 I saw a cat on your website – is it good with kids?

-While we try to give you a pretty good first description of a cat’s personality based on our assessments at the shelter, we always recommend a family introduction for every adoption.
-Shelter life is very different for cats than a home, and as every cat owner knows, cats have very different personalities.
+While we try to give you a pretty good first description of a cat’s personality based on our assessments at HSSW, we always recommend a family introduction for every adoption.
+HSSW life is very different for cats than a home, and as every cat owner knows, cats have very different personalities.

 Does it get along with other animals?

 This is definitely a pet by pet basis.
 Some animals prefer to be in a one-pet home whereas some pets are very social and love to be around other pets.
-Before we send animals home, we invite you to bring your pets in for a “new sibling” intro.
-This way we can help make it a good fit and send them home with confidence.
+We will council you through the acclimation period of introducing your new pet into your home.

 Did it come in as a stray?